JulioCesarSiqueira/FinancasCalc/README.md

 The class wich contain the main method is "Principal.class"

-Please, execute it to test.
+Please, execute it to test:

 	java Principal